wingify/wingify.github.io/_posts/2018-08-31-shift-to-atomic-css.markdown

 On top of usual benefits of Atomic CSS approach, ACSS' automatic CSS generation means that we never get a single byte of CSS that we are not using in an app!
 What we use in HTML, lands in the final CSS file.
 In fact, ACSS generates such small CSS that it's practically possible to inline your complete CSS - i.e. your complete CSS can become your critical CSS!

 We were free from documentation as the only thing a developer needs to write ACSS is their [awesome, searchable reference](https://acss.io/reference).
+There is also a [VSCode extension](https://github.com/acss-io/vscode-atomizer) which even removes the need for the reference.
 We were free from naming things of course.

 It may seem that a developer might have to write same set of classes again and again to create the same things, but that is not true.
 ACSS or any Atomic CSS approach requires a templating/component system where you can reuse a piece of HTML without duplicating.
 We use Vue.js to build our small reusable components.